What to Anticipate from Your Dissolution of Marriage in Colorado

 Regardless of the reason for divorce or which party is requesting it, even if the dissolution of a marriage is uncomplicated, uncontested, and amicable, it is never an easy process.
 Not only are there quite a few steps that must be completed, but it is also an emotional process.
 The divorce process gets more complicated when there are decades of a marriage that is ending, children are involved, or there is property to divide.
 Colorado state divorce laws promote a fair or equitable distribution of assets and as equal allocation of parental responsibilities or “child custody” as possible.
 The Colorado courts also encourage couples to settle matters of divorce outside of court as much as possible.
 Additionally, Colorado is a no-fault state, meaning that there does not need to be a qualifying reason for the dissolution of marriage and a couple or either spouse can file for a divorce at will.
 All of these factors are aimed at making the divorce process as civil and painless as possible, but the end of a marriage is still a difficult process that takes time.

-When you are getting a divorce in Colorado, it is a good idea to hire an experienced divorce attorney who has your best interest at heart to help you navigate the confusing process that is a divorce in Colorado.
+When you are getting a divorce in Colorado, it is a good idea to hire a divorce attorney who has your best interest at heart to help you navigate the confusing process that is a divorce in Colorado.
 At The Law Offices of Petrelli Previtera, LLC, we know that nobody really wins in a divorce, which is why we focus on solutions rather than just winning litigation.
 As family lawyers, we focus on the family and finding the best outcomes for everyone involved.
 Contact us for your consultation today.

 Steps to obtaining a divorce in Douglas County

 From the initial filing to the final granting of a divorce, in Colorado the process will take 91 days at a minimum, as this is the mandatory wait time that is required by Colorado law.
 There are a number of steps that must be completed before the final divorce decree will be issued and your divorce considered final.

 Dissolution of Marriage Petition